araczkowski/wc-finder/GOOGLE_MAPS_API_SETUP.md

 ## Overview

-This guide explains how to set up Google Maps API for the WC Finder application's address autocomplete and geocoding features.
-The API integration provides enhanced address suggestions and automatic GPS coordinate retrieval.
+This guide explains how to set up Google Maps API for the WC Finder application's address autocomplete, geocoding features, and admin import functionality.
+The API integration provides enhanced address suggestions, automatic GPS coordinate retrieval, and improved geocoding for bulk place imports.

 ## Prerequisites